Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

 with expected value $\E\{p_j[n]\} = \frac{\hat{p}_j[n]}{2}$.

 It is worth pointing out that AP's transmit power and the peak AN power of UCJ are generally subject to maximum instantaneous and total network power budget constraints represented as

-\begin{remark} By introducing randomness in the UCJ's AN transmissions, we can create uncertainty in the received power at Willies (unscheduled UEs) to assist covert transmissions to Bob (the scheduled UE).
-From a conservative point of view, we assume that Willies know the distribution information of the UCJ's AN transmit powers, which is the worst-case scenario since it becomes much easier for them to make a decision less erroneous than the cases without such information. \end{remark}
+\begin{remark} By introducing randomness in the UCJ's AN transmissions, we can create ambiguity in the received power at Willies (unscheduled UEs) to assist covert transmissions to Bob (the scheduled UE).
+From a conservative point of view, we assume that Willies know the distribution information of the UCJ's AN transmit powers as well as their AWGN noise variances, which is the worst-case scenario since it becomes much easier for them to make a decision less erroneous than the cases without such information. \end{remark}

 Following \eqref{yk}, the average channel capacity from AP to UE $k$ taking over the randomness nature of AN transmission powers by UCJ can be obtained as